chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

 ### Creating a custom control

 Although the built-in controls have proven to be suitable for most cases, custom controls are sometimes required for expressing domain-specific assumptions.
 As mentioned in the previous article, a primary driver of recent Cilantro development is [Varify](https://github.com/cbmi/varify/), the open source clinical DNA sequencing analysis application built on Harvest.
-Varify defines quite a few custom controls to better facilitate the clinical analysis workflow as well as integration some domain-specific assumptions for making the query controls easier to use.
+Varify defines quite a few custom controls to better facilitate the clinical analysis workflow as well as integration of some domain-specific assumptions for making the query controls easier to use.

 We will walk through creating a real-world control defined in Varify that enables querying variants by the [SIFT prediction score](http://sift.jcvi.org/).
 For context, a SIFT prediction score is a number between 0 and 1 where a score less than or equal to 0.5 denotes a variant has a damaging effect, while a score greater than 0.5 has a tolerated (benign) effect.